1997 World Figure Skating Championships: Competition notes

 At age 14, Tara Lipinski became the youngest skater to win the World title in ladies' singles.

+Legendary coach Carlo Fassi suffered a heart attack and died while at the event with his skater Nicole Bobek.

 Results

 Men

 1994 Olympic champion Alexei Urmanov withdrew with a groin injury.

 Stojko became the first skater to win a world title with a successful 4T-3T.